 *Study abroad eligibility for International students is subject to visa status and any travel restrictions.

-The following criteria is intended as a guide to help you gauge if ASU London is for you:
+The criteria below are provided as a guide to help you determine whether ASU London is the right fit for you:

 Join the next ASU London Open Day to learn more about the Global Design Engineering degree programme.